-In 2018, most of us in the marketing space understand the value of consistent branding across the internet.
-A good domain name will make promotion, sharing, and networking easier.
+Heading into 2021, it's important to fully understand the value of having recognizable and consistent branding across the internet.
+Having a good branded domain name will make promotion, sharing, and networking easier.

 Imagine trying to find social handles for MyMarketing-Tools-direct.co.uk ?
 Not an easy task.